Designed by doctors, shaped by you

 Published 10/30/2023

-There’s been lots of attention on type 2 diabetes drugs recently, especially since they might also be able to support weight loss.
-Whether you live with type 2 diabetes or obesity, you may have heard about medications like Ozempic® that can help manage blood sugar levels and weight.
+There’s been a lot of buzz around type 2 diabetes drugs lately — especially because some of them may also support weight loss.
+Whether you’re living with type 2 diabetes or obesity, you’ve probably heard about drugs like Ozempic® (semaglutide) that help manage both blood sugar and weight.

-So, what’s the best diabetes drug for weight loss?
-Is there a diabetes shot for weight loss?
-Are these medications actually effective for weight management in people without diabetes?
+But how do these medications work, and what’s the best diabetes drug for weight loss?
+Is there such a thing as a diabetes shot for weight loss?
+And are these medications actually effective for people who don’t have diabetes?

-We’ll help fill in some of the gaps, including which FDA-approved diabetes drugs can cause weight loss, how effective they are at reducing and managing body weight, and the possible side effects.
+In this guide, we’ll break down the facts about diabetes medications for weight loss, including which FDA-approved diabetes drugs can cause weight loss, how effective they are at reducing and managing body weight, and the possible side effects.

 Types of diabetes drugs for weight loss include: